MIRANDA HOUSE HAS BEEN RANKED NO.1 AMONG COLLEGES BY NIRF RANKING 2022

 Dr. Snigdha Singh

-Dr. Snigdha Singh is an Associate Professor in the Department of History, Miranda House.
-She has been awarded her PhD from Jawaharlal Nehru University.
-Her areas of interest include gender relations, especially as represented in inscriptions and visual sources, with a special focus on the early historic period.
-She has co-authored two books, ‘Beyond the Woman Question: Reconstructing Gendered Identities in Early India’, Delhi: Primus, 2018, and ‘Waters” of Western Rajasthan: Myth, Tradition, and Livelihood’ New Delhi: R.K.Books, 2020.
-Her book Inscribing Identities, Proclaiming Piety: Exploring Recording Practices in Early Historic India has been publshed from Primus, Delhi, 2022.
+Dr. Snigdha Singh, a Professor in the Department of History, Miranda House, holds a PhD from Jawaharlal Nehru University.
+Her research interest centres around gender relations, particularly as represented in inscriptions and visual sources during the early historic period.
+She has co-authored three books, ‘Beyond the Woman Question: Reconstructing Gendered Identities in Early India’, (Delhi: Primus, 2018), ‘Waters” of Western Rajasthan: Myth, Tradition, and Livelihood’ (New Delhi: R.K.Books, 2020) and 'Of Thieves and Therīs, Potters and Pativratās: Essays on Early Indian Social History for Kumkum Roy'',(Delhi: Primus, 2023).Her monograph, Inscribing Identities, Proclaiming Piety: Exploring Recording Practices in Early Historic India, published by Primus in 2022, received the prestigious Braj Dev Prasad Memorial Prize for the Best Book in Ancient India at the Indian History Congress in December 2023, held in Warangal.

 Ms. Sneh Jha